Are you experts?

-We know (that would be Tawny Owls), but we started calling any owl here ‘Hooty’ a long time ago and the name has stuck as a general term for all owls.
+We know (that would be Tawny Owls), but we started calling all owls here ‘Hooty’ a long time ago and the name has stuck as our general term for owls.

 Why ‘Tipton’s Croft’?

-According to the old tithe records a Mr Tipton lived nearby and used the field, hence it was recorded then as ‘Tipton’s Croft’ and we thought it would be appropriate to restore this title.#]
+According to the old tithe records in the 1800’s a Mr Tipton lived nearby and used the field, hence it was recorded then as ‘Tipton’s Croft’ and we thought it would be appropriate to restore this title.

 How big is Tipton’s Croft?

-About five acres, with an attached half-acre orchard field and a half-acre house and garden.
+About five acres, and linked to a half-acre orchard and a half-acre house and garden.

 Are you organic?